ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 };
 ```

-To initially set the `path` we will use the eloquent event `creating`.
-All that
+To initially set the `path` we will use the eloquent `creating` event.
+For that
-needs to be done is to find the last node in the same group and increment the
+we will find the last node in the same group and increment the last part of the
-last part of the path.
-Other than that, the model will also make `parent_id`
+path.
+Other than that, the model will also make `parent_id` fillable and
-fillable and implement eloquent relationships.
+implement eloquent relationships.

 ```php [app/Models/Node.php]
 <?php